 NEW YORK — It remains to be seen if the Red Sox will still be alive in the American League East when they return to New York near the end of September.
 Much of that will depend upon the outcome of Monday’s meeting with the Yankees.

-New York has taken the last two contests behind a pair of strong pitching performances and with the help of some sloppy play by Boston, which committed four errors in the two losses.
+The Sox will try to gain a split of the four-game series in The Bronx when they hook up with the Yankees in a Monday matinee.New York has taken the last two contests behind a pair of strong pitching performances and with the help of some sloppy play by Boston, which committed four errors in the two losses.

 Of course, the Red Sox are very much alive in their pursuit of the wild card.
 Despite the consecutive setbacks, the deficit in that race remains 4 1/2 games behind Tampa Bay.

 WHEN AND WHERE

 HEAD TO HEADThe Yankees lead the season series 7-4.